cylaris/anhur/README.md

 2. Install Filebeat on Win 10 VM; **configure filebeat to pull logs from c:\program files\suricata\log\eve.json** and then **configure it to send the logs to your Security Onion instance** when it is configured (e.g. http://192.168.0.1:9200), authentication is really only necessary externally.

 3. **On your physical host, configure autorevert**, this can vary depending on your architecture.
+This step is optional, it is only really NECESSARY if dealing with serious malware and may actually function as a red herring to apppear as though the PC is used frequently to adversaries.

 4. **Configure TightVNC**, to forward connections to from a websocket you will set up in the next step: